Eczema is a common skin problem

 Eczema and Sport

-Eczema should not interfere with sporting activities.
-Sweating can irritate eczema, but this can be reduced by wearing loose cotton clothing and exercising in cool weather.
-In hot weather try to keep cool by taking regular breaks and drinking plenty of fluid.
+Eczema shouldn’t interfere with any sports you want to do.
+Yes, sweating can irritate eczema, but you can reduce this by wearing loose cotton clothing and exercising in cool weather.
+When it’s hot, make sure you take regular breaks and drink plenty of water.

-Swimming should be avoided during a flare-up.
-If you do swim always use emollient before getting into the water, shower afterwards and then reapply emollient.
+It’s best to avoid swimming though if you’re having an eczema flare-up.
+If you do swim, always use cream before getting into the water, shower afterwards and then reapply.

 How to get help